1. Home

 Welcome to the Stockholm Criminology Symposium

-Mattias Larsson, Director General, the Swedish National Council for Crime Prevention
+Jonas Trolle, Acting Director General, the Swedish National Council for Crime Prevention.
+Photo: Sanna Johannesson

-Finally, we also have the ever present and broader theme Contemporary criminology, where a large number of presentations will provide us with an overview of the current state of knowledge in many areas of criminology, crime policy, related fields of research, and relevant experiences on decision making and practice.
+Besides that, we have the ever present and broader theme Contemporary criminology, where many presentations will provide us with an overview of the current state of knowledge in many areas of criminology, crime policy, related fields of research, and relevant experiences on decision making and practice.

-In addition to the above, we have also arranged three major sessions that everyone can attend at the same time.
-The first one is the opening discussion called Researchers’ Advice to Policy, where the Swedish Minister for Justice Mr. Gunnar Strömmer will put forward questions to be answered by the prize-winning Professors Gary LaFree and Tom R. Tyler.
-The prize winners’ lecture, where the laureates themselves will present their research, will be held on the second day of the symposium.
-This will be followed by the long-awaited grand prize ceremony, where the prize will be presented by Her Majesty the Queen of Sweden.
-The third and final day of the symposium will include the Jerry Lee lecture, which this year will be delivered by Professor Alex R. Piquero.
+In addition to the above, we arrange another two major plenary sessions.
+The first one is the opening discussion called Prizewinners’ Advice to Policy, where the Swedish Minister for Justice Mr. Gunnar Strömmer will put forward questions to be answered by the prizewinners Ms. Frances Crook and Mr. Bryan Stevenson.
+The second one is the Prizewinners’ lecture, where the laureates themselves will present their experiences and endeavours, held on the second day of the symposium.
+This will be followed by the exiting grand prize ceremony, where the prize will be presented by Her Majesty the Queen of Sweden.

-I warmly welcome all of you to the event and hope you will have three rewarding and inspiring days that will remain in your memory for a long time to come.
+A warm welcome to all of you to the event and I am confident that we together will have three rewarding and inspiring days, that will contribute to the good for all of us.

 A message from the Swedish Minister for Justice